-Responsible Officer Chief Executive Lead Cabinet Member Leader of the Council The Deputy Leader and Cabinet Member for Assets and Member Development
+Responsible Officer Chief Executive RISK 01 - Legislative Requirements Lead Cabinet Member Leader of the Council The Deputy Leader and Cabinet Member for Assets and Member Development

-August 2015 - high (16) \$
+August 2015 - high (16) 0

-M ar 2018
+Risk Jun 2018

-Risk Description Identified Links To
+Description Identified Links To

-That new legislative requirements potentially place significant duties on the Authority that it cannot fulfil (resulting in adverse judgements from regulators, significant fines and potential court proceedings and/or existing services are compromised), includes Well-being of Future Generations Act.
+RISK 01 - Legislative Requirements That new legislative requirements potentially place significant duties on the Authority that it cannot fulfil (resulting in adverse judgements from regulators, significant fines and potential court proceedings and/or existing services are compromised), includes Well-being of Future Generations Act.
 Jun 2015 Service Planning

-- That new legislative requirements potentially place significant duties on the Authority that it cannot fulfil (resulting in adverse judgements from regulators, significant fines and potential court proceedings and/or existing services are compromised), includes Well-being of Future Generations Act. - · Risk of not meeting increasingly challenging nationally set waist management targets. - The Welsh Government is consulting on local government reform, it is likely that the Welsh Government will repeal or change the Local Government Measure 2009 which will mean changes to the way the council plans and manages its services. - Welsh Government drive towards regionalisation and collaborative working including possible legislation. - .
-Welsh Language Act gaps in service provision remain, and this remains a reputational risk for the council.
+- That new legislative requirements potentially place significant duties on the Authority that it cannot fulfil (resulting in adverse judgements from regulators, significant fines and potential court proceedings and/or existing services are compromised), includes Well-being of Future Generations Act. - · Risk of not meeting increasingly challenging nationally set waste management targets. - The Welsh Government is consulting on local government reform, it is likely that the Welsh Government will repeal or change the Local Government Measure 2009 which will mean changes to the way the council plans and manages its services. - Welsh Government drive towards regionalisation and collaborative working including possible legislation. - .
+Welsh Language Act gaps in service provision remain, and this remains a reputational risk for the council. - The General Data Protection Requirement (GDPR) enhances data protection requirements for bodies and offers further protection to individuals.
+Whilst similar to previous data protection legislation, there are new requirements which the Council will need to meet.

 Risk 01 - Assessment Date & Score

 Series

 Risk Score Risk Rating

-Jun 2017 Sep 2017 Dec 2017 Mar 2018
+Sep 2017 Dec 2017 Mar 2018 Jun 2018

-RM01 Risk Rating Risk Score 12 12 12 12
+Risk Score 12 12 12 12

-Risk Rating • 0 0 •
+💌 RM01 Risk Rating Risk Rating • • • •

-Mar 2018
+Jun 2018

 Risk - Direction of Risk Direction

 There is continued pressure on the council to implement the new duties detailed by new legislation.
 Whilst significant work is underway, there remain major risk factors. →